BertrandSim/vim-multident/README.md

 If you thought `2>>` indents the current line 2 times, you would be in for a surprise
 --- two lines would be indented only once.

 Vim-multindent modifies the behaviour of `>` with a count, and makes it work as
-		indented.
+		*indented*.

 ## Usage